Award-Winning Author. Teacher. Activist.

 Dr. Rosemary Sullivan, O.C.
 FRSC.

-Jane Urquhart, internationally acclaimed author of seven award-winning novels, three books of poetry and numerous short stories, was born June 21, 1949, in Little Longlac, a small mining town in northern Ontario.
+Internationally acclaimed author of seven award-winning novels, three books of poetry and numerous short stories, was born June 21, 1949, in Little Longlac, a small mining town in northern Ontario.
 Her father, mining engineer Walter Andrew Carter and her mother, Marian Quinn.
 Jane had six brothers, she was the youngest and only daughter.
 The family’s heritage made a lasting impact on her writing.
 Her mother’s Irish ancestors were immigrants to Canada during he 19th century potato blight and Great Hunger.
 Both parents had witnessed the trials of World War One and World War Two.
 Her childhood was filled with stories of Ireland and settlement in Canada.
-At that time Canada was a British colony, very little was taught of Canadian history which quickened a fascination for Urquhart as she went on to the University of Guelph for a BA in English followed by a BA in art history.
+At that time Canada was a British colony, very little was taught of Canadian history - Urquhat's interest was quickened as she went on to the University of Guelph for a BA in English followed by a BA in art history.

 Urquhart has twice been a keynote speaker at the annual Canadian Congress of the Humanities, and has served on the Board of PEN Canada and on the Advisory Board for the Restoration of the Vimy Memorial.